-Ultrasound is a popular modality that uses sound waves to reduce pain and swelling of soft-tissue injuries.
+Ultrasound therapy machines are a popular modality that uses sound waves to reduce pain and swelling of soft-tissue injuries.
 This modality is used by practitioners like physical therapists and chiropractors to treat small, specific injury sites.
 Short wave diathermy is typically used as an alternative to ultrasound when a wider area of heat application is required.

 What is Short-Wave Diathermy?